Do fish sleep? Simply put, yes fish sleep. But, it’s not the same as how you and I sleep. And not all fish sleep in the same way.

 – The state must be reversible.
 So, if you give an animal enough stimulation, it will wake up.
 This distinguishes sleep from things like being knocked unconscious or slipping into a coma.

 No matter what kind of stimulus you give, someone in a coma will not simply wake up.
 So it’s different from just sleeping.

 Fish don’t roll up in a blanket and start snoring like we do, but they still show behaviors that count as sleeping.

-A sleeping fish won’t react to someone walking up to the tank or food being dropped in the water.
+A sleeping fish won’t react to someone walking up to the tank, peering over the surface of the water, or food being dropped in the water.

 You Can Wake Them Up